Types Of Psychological Therapy

 It can take time for your therapist to get to know you and to understand your situation and what brought you to counseling.
 It can take time for you to see any improvements in your mental health based on your sessions with your therapist.
 Remaining patient, open-minded, and receptive as you go through this journey may make it a more positive experience.

-Engaging in online counseling
+Engage in online therapy

-If you are interested in trying counseling but feel overwhelmed trying to sort through the different forms of therapy out there, online therapy may be a good fit.
+If you are interested in trying counseling but feel overwhelmed trying to sort through the different types of therapy out there, online therapy may be a good fit.
 With online therapy through BetterHelp, you can match with a therapist based on your particular needs, and you can find a licensed professional who has experience working with individuals with similar concerns or using your preferred approach—without having to even leave your home.

 Continually growing evidence has demonstrated the effectiveness of online counseling for a range of concerns.
 In fact, research has shown online therapy to be just as effective as in-person sessions for certain conditions: for example, a literature review found that internet-delivered CBT for anxiety or to treat depression resulted in reductions in symptoms “equivalent to or better than in-person CBT.”